Projects & Collaborations

 by Bruce Gilchrist

 An AHRC Research Fellowship at Oxford Brookes University (2002–2005) and a London Science Museum SMAP5 commission (2005) generated materials for the project, Gustav Metzger thinks about nothing (2012).
-Inspired by Metzger's political and environmental activism, as well as his exploration of the concept of the void, the project focussed on ‘nothing’ as a productive category, eventually linking neurophysiology, psychophysics, and manufacturing technology in the creation of sculpture.
+Inspired by Metzger's political and environmental activism, as well as his concern with concepts of the void, the project focussed on ‘nothing’ as a productive category eventually linking neurophysiology, psychophysics, and manufacturing technology in the creation of a sculpture.
 This work has recently been exhibited in The Hague at West Den Haag as part of Gödel Escher Bach (2023), and KU Leuven as part of To The Edge of Time (2022).

 The ICA-Toshiba Art & Innovation Commission awarded first prize to myself and software programmer

-to be seminal to a body of work, including Thought Conductor#2, concerned with integrating physiological interfaces as part of a database aesthetic.
+to be seminal to a body of work including Thought Conductor#2 which was concerned with integrating physiological interfaces as part of a database aesthetic.